Aibonito, Puerto Rico: Current projects

 In 2014, William Alicea Pérez, the mayor of Aibonito stressed that many improvements had been made to the town and municipality of Aibonito and to its urban center.
 Several infrastructure projects were completed in 2014, including the inauguration of an assisted living center, and a stadium and he announced future plans for a gym, progress on another stadium and other projects that were under way for the benefit of Aibonito.
 Pérez indicated that its urban center had been transformed and would continue to be improved upon.
 The construction of a gym for boxing and martial arts is underway with the help of Miguel Cotto, a Puerto Rican boxing champion.

 Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-On November 4, 2008, William Alicea Pérez (of the New Progressive Party), won the elections, beating former mayor Jose Alberto Diaz (PPD) by 3,658 votes.
+The current mayor of Aibonito is William Alicea Pérez, of the New Progressive Party (PNP).
+He was first elected at the 2008 general elections.

 The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as District Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.